Stripped to the Bare Bones: Background

 In March 1998, as part of the tour, Harley and Pynn played at The Jazz Café in London.
 This show was recorded using Sensible Music Ltd. and an ADAT system for possible release as a live album.
-During the show, Harley played acoustic guitar and harmonica, while Pynn played acoustic lead guitar, dulcimer, mando-cello and violin.
+During the show, Harley played acoustic guitar and harmonica, while Pynn played acoustic lead guitar, dulcimer, mandocello and violin.
 Speaking of playing with Pynn, Harley commented: "It's a privilege to play with a musician of his calibre."

-In September 1999, the album Stripped to the Bare Bones was released on the Burning Airlines label.
-The album featured fourteen live unplugged tracks from the show and CD liner notes by Kevin Cann.
-Of the included tracks on the CD, one was a new song titled "Only You".
-The song later appeared on the 2006 compilation The Cockney Rebel – A Steve Harley Anthology.
-A studio version later appeared on Harley's sixth solo album, Uncovered.
+In April 1999, Stripped to the Bare Bones was released on the Burning Airlines label.
+The album featured fourteen live unplugged tracks from the show, one of which was a new song presented on the 1998 tour, "Only You".
+The same recording of it later appeared on the compilation The Cockney Rebel – A Steve Harley Anthology (2006) and a studio version was recorded for Harley's sixth solo album, Uncovered (2020).

-As Harley continued performing acoustic shows, Steve Harley & Cockney Rebel would not embark on a full tour until the "Back with the Band" UK tour of 2001.
-As the first acoustic album from Harley, two others would follow; Acoustic and Pure: Live in 2002, and Anytime!
+After the success of these shows, Harley would continue performing in the two-man acoustic format in 1999 and 2000, though with Cockney Rebel guitarist Robbie Gladwell rather than Nick Pynn.
+As Harley continued performing these shows, Steve Harley & Cockney Rebel would not embark on a full tour until the "Back with the Band" UK tour of 2001, though would play a one-off rock band show at Blackheath Halls in November 2000, a concert that many (including Harley) have lauded as one of his best ever.
+As the first acoustic album from Harley, two others would follow: Acoustic and Pure: Live in 2002, and Anytime!
 (A Live Set) in 2004.

+Years later, Harley would eventually plan to revive the two-man acoustic format (with Barry Wickens rather than Gladwell or Pynn) pending an "Audience With..." tour running over 67 dates from April to November 2024.
+However, as a result of Harley's March 2024 death, this tour never materialised.

 Release

 The album was released in the UK by Burning Airlines (NMC Ltd.).
-In 2000, it was re-issued under a new title Unplugged by the budget compilation label Brilliant, which is run by Digimode Entertainment Ltd. The re-issue features the same track-listing as Stripped to the Bare Bones, but has different artwork.
-Although Stripped to the Bare Bones is now out-of-print, Unplugged remains in print to date.
+In 2000, it was reissued under a new title Unplugged by the budget compilation label Brilliant, which is run by Digimode Entertainment Ltd. The re-issue features the same track-listing as Stripped to the Bare Bones, but has different artwork.
+Although Stripped to the Bare Bones is now out of print, Unplugged remains in print to date.